hashicorp/terraform-website/content/source/docs/enterprise/private/reference-architecture-installer.html.md

 ---
 layout: "enterprise2"
-page_title: "Private Terraform Enterprise Reference Architecture (Installer)"
+page_title: "Private Terraform Enterprise Reference Architecture"
 sidebar_current: "docs-enterprise2-private-reference-architecture"
 ---

-# Private Terraform Enterprise Reference Architecture (Installer)
+# Private Terraform Enterprise Reference Architectures

 HashiCorp provides Reference Architectures detailing the recommended infrastructure and resources that should be provisioned in order to